neo4j-contrib/neomodel/doc/source/getting_started.rst

         print(result[0]) # Person
         print(result[1]) # associated Country

-You can traverse more than one hop in you relations using the following syntax::
+You can traverse more than one hop in your relations using the following syntax::

+    # Go from person to City then Country
     Person.nodes.all().fetch_relations('city__country')

 You can also force the use of an ``OPTIONAL MATCH`` statement using